Service Dogs vs. Allergies and Asthma: Finding a Middle-Ground for Access

 I also reminded them I said it was a good start—not that it was perfect!

 Another friend, who has severe allergies and asthma, and has in the past advocated for more sensible rules around pets on planes (note: pets, not trained/certified service animals), simply replied “most awesome…”.
-Simple solutions, such as a sign, are still solutions and can lead to a more inclusive society, and one that thinks about these issues from more than one lens of disability.
+Simple solutions, such as a sign, are still effective and can lead to a more inclusive society, one that considers these issues from multiple perspectives on disability.

 Making accommodations for everyone

-After all, despite that fragrances cause mild-to-severe reactions for many of us, like allergies and asthma do, they certainly have not been banned in public spaces or on airplanes.
+After all, even though fragrances cause mild-to-severe reactions for many of us, like allergies and asthma do, they certainly have not been banned in public spaces or on airplanes.
 This is despite the fact that they aren’t critical to anyone’s needs and are problematic for many of us!
-Unlike this simplified example, the discussion around service dogs and people with asthma and allergies is unquestionably more nuanced, with both groups being protected under various different pieces of legislation.
+Unlike this simplified example, the discussion around service dogs and people with asthma and allergies is unquestionably more nuanced, with both groups being protected under various pieces of legislation.

-I see on a daily basis through friends the importance of their guide dogs, assistance dogs, and diabetes alert dogs on ensuring they have equal access to the world as people with disabilities.
+I see daily through friends the importance of their guide dogs, assistance dogs, and diabetes alert dogs in ensuring they have equal access to the world as people with disabilities.
 I also know first-hand the issues faced by those with asthma and allergies.

 I know this is not an easy issue to create policy around.
-But, I do think simply having these conversations can help people be aware of more creative solutions to ensuring everyone’s access to all spaces is respected.
-Even if it takes us more innovation and creativity to get there—I certainly don’t have the answers!
+However, I believe that simply having these conversations can help people become aware of more creative solutions to ensuring that everyone’s access to all spaces is respected.
+Even if it takes us more innovation and creativity to get there, I certainly don’t have the answers!

 What are your thoughts on accommodating those with service dogs as well as people with allergies and asthma?
 Share in the comments below!